Mr7ev3n/CS-DORKERv3.1/README.md

-# CS-DORKERv3.1
+# CS-Dorker-v3.1
-CS-DORKER says " Give me list !! "
+CS-Dorker says " what do you want ?".